open-telemetry/sig-security/docs/contact-list.md

 To be eligible for (opentelemetry-)distros list membership, your distro should:

 * Be an actively maintained Open Source OpenTelemetry distribution
-* Have a userbase not limited to your own organization
+* Have a user base not limited to your own organization
 * Have a publicly verifiable track record, dating back at least 1 year and continuing to present day, of fixing security issues and releasing the fixes within 10 days of the issues being made public